Covid-19 coronavirus: China didn't warn public of likely pandemic for 6 key days

 Wuhan's then-mayor, Zhou Xianwang, blamed national regulations for the secrecy.

-"As a local government official, I could disclose information only after being authorized," Zhou told state media in late January.
+"As a local government official, I could disclose information only after being authorised," Zhou told state media in late January.
 "A lot of people didn't understand this."

 As a result, top Chinese officials appear to have been left in the dark.